andizq/pcafactory/README.rst

    git clone https://github.com/andizq/pcafactory.git

-For simplicity in future executions include the path to the pcafactory/src files in your ~/.bashrc file (~/.profile or ~/.bash_profile for Mac users).
+For simplicity in future executions, create a variable with the path to the pcafactory/src files in your ~/.bashrc file (~/.profile or ~/.bash_profile for Mac users).
 It looks like this in my case:

 .. code-block:: bash